connorgurney/bbc-barley/README.md

 ### Live

-To make a copy of the page templates for live, simply run: `./scripts/makelive/` at the top of the cvs tree.
+To make a copy of the page templates for live, simply run: `./scripts/makelive/` at the top of the CVS tree.
 This will create a directory called live, which will contain files ready to be uploaded to live.

 ### Dev

-To make a distribution of the page templates for a dev server, run `./scripts/makedev/` at the top of the cvs tree.
+To make a distribution of the page templates for a dev server, run `./scripts/makedev/` at the top of the CVS tree.
 This will create a directory called dev, which contains the files ready to be uploaded to a dev server.

 `./scripts/makedevzip` will create a dev distribution in zip format - the prefered format for sending around the BBC

 ## CVS TODO

-- [ ] nav5 schools.nav needs to be placed in cvs
+- [ ] nav5 schools.nav needs to be placed in CVS
-- [ ] Does nav/js need to be in cvs?
+- [ ] Does nav/js need to be in CVS?
-- [ ] Do the wotv templates need to be in cvs?
+- [ ] Do the wotv templates need to be in CVS?